easherma/openstreetmap/README.md

 | ------------- |:-------------|

 ## Prerequisites
+> __PRO-TIP:__ If you're cloning a version of pelias to run locally, we'd recommend using the 'production' branch instead of the 'master' branch of this repo, as the production branch is more stable!

 In order to use the importer you must first install and configure `elasticsearch` and `nodejs`.